ImNgan/The-simulation-of-INER-200930/README.md

 ## Output ##

-- The particles entering the target and the secondary particles in the target is scored via Phase Space Actor to estimate the cross-section for the simulation.
+- The particles entering the target and the secondary particles in the target is scored via Phase Space Actor to estimate the cross-section for the simulation. (main_target.mac)
+- The Phase Space at the target using at a source (main_read_target.mac)